renpy/renpy/sphinx/source/translating_renpy.rst

     when Ren'Py has a problem.

 gui.rpy
-    This file contains comments that are placed into the default GUI code.
+    This file contains comments that are placed into the default GUI.

 launcher.rpy
     This file contains strings that are displayed as part of the launcher.

 obsolete.rpy
-    The file contains strings that are not used by modern Ren'Py code.
+    The file contains strings that are not used by modern Ren'Py.

 options.rpy
     This file contains strings that are used to translate the comments in